JerryLinLinLin/Huorong-ATP-Rules/rules/README_en_us.md

 ## Trojan.NetStealer.A

 Status: Enabled
+Behavioral Description:

-Behavioral Description: When the source process`*\Windows\Microsoft.NET\Framework\>\>`initializes the following actions, HIPS module should let the user decide.
+When the source process`*\Windows\Microsoft.NET\Framework\>\>`initializes the following actions, HIPS module should let the user decide them.
 - `Create` the file under the path `*.txt`
 - `Create` the file under the path `*\Users\*\AppData\Roaming\>\>.ini`
 - `Create, Write` the registry under the path `*\Software\Microsoft\Windows\CurrentVersion\Run*`